rtre84/reef-lambda-payments/README.md

 # Reef-Lambda-Payments
 Unofficial Serverless Payment API for the Reef blockchain.
-This repo was set-up for the Gitcoin Defi Hackathon.
+This repo was set-up as part of the Gitcoin Defi Hackathon.

 > ### AWS DynamoDB + Lambda codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.